WMAT01/TheOMP/07-Governence.md

 * Engineering
 * Stage Expertivse

-Those, the 4 Officers, plus the EB9, Comprise a 13 Member Board who elect a Vice-Chairman and then Chairman.
+In this way, the Executive Board is comprised of 6 orthogonal Sub-Committees of three people, Division-wise and Department-wise:

+### Supportive Chief Officers:
+###### (elected bi-annually -- Jan 1 & Jul 1)

+* CAO:	Chief Administration Officer	(The Organizer)
+* CTO: Chief Tools Officer 		(IT Guy)
+* CLO: Chief Licensing Officer		(The Whip)
+* CFO: Chief Financial Officer 	(Cost-Cutter)

+These individuals are charged with the foundation and continued development of the project, to serve its Mission Statement in the interest of the current Vision of Success.
+They are **elected** by the Executive Board (see below).

+## Board of Directors

+The EB9 plus the Supportive Cheif Officers elect a Chairman & CEO and Vice-Chairman, creating the Board of Directors 15.

 The Chairman has the powers vested in the Chief Executive Officer of the Organization.
 The serves as Chief-of-Staff & Interim.

+All named members comprise the 15-Vote, Some-Number Member Board of Governance.

 [For the purpose of any forked project, the Chairman & Vice-Chairman section can serve as entry points for control: the head of your project & his deputy; the powers therein can be changed here.]

-All named members comprise the 15-Vote, Some-Number Member Board of Governance.

-Departments:
-One under each Officer (functionally supportive of the...)

-Divisions:
-One for each Stage (which produces The Product, in aggregate).
+# {UNFINISHED}